 I ordered the Acai Blueberry Bowl, which was nutritious and delicious.
 Made with banana, acai berry, blueberry, coconut nectar, maple, granola and maple toasted coconut flakes, it was satisfying and healthy.

-To start the day off, Lindsay and I boarded a boat to see Boston by sea.
+To start the day off, we boarded a boat to see Boston by sea.
 With Boston Harbor Cruises, you’ll view an entirely different side of Boston from the water.
 Cruise around for 90 minutes to view the city’s skyline and surrounding islands.
 We heard some interesting historical tales about Boston that you’ll just have to hear for yourself on the trip.